lucaspdroz/vscodeExtentionsFavorites/README.md

-# My Favorites VScode Extentions
+# My Favorites VScode Extentions 📚
 Just my favorite vsCode extensions to keep with me wherever i go 💖

-##To know yours extensions, just run this command in your terminal on VScode
+## To know yours extensions, just run this command in your terminal on VScode

 > code --list-extensions

-##Now you can install you favorite extensions using
+## Now you can install you favorite extensions using

 > code --install-extension

 and the name of your extensions

-##My favorite Ones are
+## My favorite Ones are

 > code --install-extension
 > aeschli.vscode-css-formatter